Albert0i/Redis-Vector-Set/README.md

 Redis now offers two complementary search capabilities—the Redis Query Engine for comprehensive, enterprise-grade search & querying, and the new vector set as a native data-type that is lightweight and specialized vector similarity search.

-Redis Query Engine excels at fast full-text, numerical, vector, and hybrid queries over large scalable datasets, while vector sets provide a streamlined alternative with a simple API.
+Redis Query Engine excels at fast full-text, numerical, vector, and hybrid queries over large scalable datasets, *while vector sets provide a streamlined alternative with a simple API*.
 Together, they reinforce Redis’s commitment to performance, flexibility, and developer-friendly search solutions.

 Vector sets may be a great choice when your application **primarily focuses on vector similarity use-cases** without the need for advanced search and querying, particularly those involving full-text, or hybrid queries.
 If you’re building **AI-driven applications** and want a **lightweight, efficient** way to store and query high-dimensional embeddings, vector sets can offer a **simple, streamlined** alternative.